ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

 ---

 Yesterday evening I made a presentation at a [local functional programming meetup](https://www.meetup.com/got-lambda) regarding my recent experience in building a data ingestion microservice in Haskell.
-To tell the truth, I was more concerned with communicating the rationale for my design choices rather than the business application per se, and how my current understanding of the language helps (or doesn't) in structuring a large and realistic application.
+To tell the truth, I was more concerned with communicating the rationale for my design choices rather than the business application per se, and I wanted to show how (my current understanding of) the language helps (or doesn't) in structuring a large and realistic application.

 This blog post reproduces roughly the presentation, and incorporates some feedback I received and some further thoughts I have had on the matter in the meanwhile.
 It is written for people who had some prior exposure to Haskell, but I'll try to keep the exposition as intuitive and beginner-friendly as possible.

 My biggest hope is to help beginning Haskellers wrap their heads around a few useful concepts, libraries and good practices, while grounding the examples in a concrete project rather than toy code.

+In practical terms, this post will show how to perform HTTP calls, use types and typeclasses to manage application complexity and some aspects of exception handling.

 Enjoy!